LukeShortCloud/rootpages/src/commands/package_managers.rst

 yum-complete-transaction
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Manage incomplete YUM processes.
-Those transactions are normally stopped from recieving a SIGKILL from an end-user pressing CTRL+c.
+Those transactions are normally stopped from receiving a SIGKILL from an end-user pressing CTRL+c.

 .. csv-table::
    :header: Usage, Explanation
    :widths: 20, 20

-   "", "finish installing the last cancelled Yum transaction"
+   "", "finish installing the last canceled Yum transaction"
    "--cleanup-only", "remove all of the pending Yum transactions"

 repoquery